 Identifying and disclosing sites that may be contaminated

 Various commercial and industrial activities have potential to cause contamination at a site.
-These uses are found in Schedule 2 of the Contaminated Sites Regulation.
+Many of these uses are found in Schedule 2 of the Contaminated Sites Regulation.
 The site identification process ensures these activities are disclosed at certain points of a site’s lifecycle.
 For example, when decommissioning or redeveloping a site.

 If a site is contaminated, it needs to be cleaned up, or remediated, before it can be redeveloped and used for another purpose.